gitlabhq/gitlab-runner/docs/best_practice/index.md

 if you want to clone to a custom directory, and the guideline below doesn't apply.

-GitLab Runner uses the _Builds Directory_ for all the Jobs that it runs, but nests them using a specific pattern `{builds_dir}/$RUNNER_TOKEN_KEY/$CONCURRENT_ID/$NAMESPACE/$PROJECT_NAME`.
+GitLab Runner uses the _Builds Directory_ for all the jobs that it runs, but nests them using a specific pattern `{builds_dir}/$RUNNER_TOKEN_KEY/$CONCURRENT_ID/$NAMESPACE/$PROJECT_NAME`.
 For example: `/builds/2mn-ncv-/0/user/playground`.